cap-tee/cheri-docs/morello-getting-started.md

 1. [Understanding the default initialisation sequence for Morello.](./morello/BareMetalOnMorello/DefaultSetup/InitSequence/InitSequence.md)
 2. [Understanding the Morello memory map.](./morello/BareMetalOnMorello/DefaultSetup/MemMap/MemMap.md)
 3. [Understanding the default MMU set up at EL3](./morello/BareMetalOnMorello/DefaultSetup/MMU/MMU.md)

-### Bare Metal Examples
+### Bare Metal Examples (Starting at EL3)
 This section guides you through the bare metal example code which can be found in the [morello-baremetal-examples](https://github.com/cap-tee/morello-baremetal-examples) repository.
+The examples are used with Development Studio.
+Note that none of these examples have yet been tested with CHERI.

 [Cloning and Importing the examples into Development Studio.](./morello/BareMetalOnMorello/BareMetalExamples/DownloadingExamples/DownloadingExamples.md)